Louise Adler: Recognition and honours

 In 2008 Adler was made a Member of the Order of Australia in the Australia Day Honours for "service to literature as a publisher, through support for and the promotion of emerging authors, to tertiary education, and to the community".

 In 2015, she was awarded an honorary doctorate by Monash University, for "her services to Australian publishing, through to her support and promotion of emerging authors, education and the community".

 Personal

-She has been married to the actor and comedian Max Gillies since 1981, and they have two adult children.
+Adler has been married to the actor and comedian Max Gillies since 1981, and they have two adult children.